VaclavElias/unknown/README.md

 - the finished product can be used by using the Typescript files or compiling them into one JavaScript file.
 - I recommend to use free Visual Studio Code or free Visual Studio Community Edition which both are easy to work with TypeScript

-Phase 2 - Adding new additional graphics and relevant behaviour
+Phase 2 - Adding additional graphics and relevant behaviour
 - add new fun entity behaviours, maybe using SVG images

 Phase 3 - New Features